apollo

 Persons who have sleep disorders should be extra careful about driving or operating any machine that can be dangerous.
 Try not to change your daily habits until your doctor tells you to do so.

-METHYLPHENIDATE is a habit-forming medicine, so never share this medicine with any person who is a history of drug abuse or addiction.
-Please do not increase the dose of METHYLPHENIDATE or use it for a long time to get more effects as it may cause drug with drawl symptoms.
-In case of stopping METHYLPHENIDATE, an individual should consult with their doctor.
+Methylphenidate is a habit-forming medicine, so never share this medicine with any person who is a history of drug abuse or addiction.
+Please do not increase the dose of Methylphenidate or use it for a long time to get more effects as it may cause drug with drawl symptoms.
+In case of stopping Methylphenidate, an individual should consult with their doctor.

-It is advised never to take METHYLPHENIDATE if you have used any medicine related to MAO inhibitor in the last 14 days as it can cause serious drug interaction.
-Tell your doctor to befoe taking METHYLPHENIDATE.
+It is advised never to take Methylphenidate if you have used any medicine related to MAO inhibitor in the last 14 days as it can cause serious drug interaction.
+Tell your doctor to befoe taking Methylphenidate.